 At our facility, we are able to take and develop radiographs (aka X-Rays).
 X-Rays provide a means to view the insides our patients’ chests, abdomens, nasal cavities, and extremities.
-We have recently upgraded to a digital radiography unit that allows us to immediately view and adjust images without having to repeat them.
+We utilize a digital radiography unit that allows us to immediately view and adjust images without having to repeat them.
 It also allows us to focus and highlight particular areas with ease.
 Having a digital radiography unit gives us the capacity to easily share your pet’s X-rays with specialists for consultation if needed.

-|< Dental Services||Pharmacy Services >|
+|< Dental Services||Therapeutic Laser >|